YOU ARE EXPLORING

 The theoretical orientation of the faculty is diverse, including behavioral, cognitive-behavioral, multimodal and psychodynamic.

-Rotation sites are all located on the 500-acre campus of IU School of Medicine—Indianapolis.
+Rotation sites are located on the 500-acre campus of IU School of Medicine—Indianapolis.
 The two hospitals (IU Health University and Riley Hospital for Children at IU Health) are within walking distance of each other on the campus.
 The Neuroscience Center/Goodman Hall is connected to the campus by a monorail that operates continuously and free of charge.
+Additional rotation sites are in the surrounding Indianapolis areas, including IU Health North Hospital.